josantonius/PHP-Session/README.md

 public function replace(array $data): void
 ```

-Deletes an attribute associated with an instance of `Josantonius\Session\FlashableSessionSegment` by name and returns its value:
+Delete an attribute associated with an instance of `Josantonius\Session\FlashableSessionSegment` by name and returns its value:

 ```php
 /**